Soccer-Germany at the 2022 World Cup: who is in Hansi Flick's 26-man squad? | Sports-Games

 Soccer-Germany at the 2022 World Cup: who is in Hansi Flick's 26-man squad?

 Germany will be looking to win a fifth World Cup title at the Nov.
 20-Dec.
 18 tournament in Qatar.
-Here's what you need to know about their squad: How many players are Germany allowed to take to Qatar?
+Here is what you need to know about their squad: HOW MANY PLAYERS ARE GERMANY ALLOWED TO TAKE TO QATAR?

-* Teams will be able to select up to 26 players for this year's World Cup after FIFA increased the maximum limit for squads by three in June, citing the unusual timing of the tournament as well as the impact of COVID-19. * Coaches have until Nov.
-14 to decide on their final list of 26 players by an 1800 GMT deadline.
+* Teams were able to select up to 26 players for this year's World Cup after FIFA increased the maximum limit for squads by three in June, citing the unusual timing of the tournament as well as the impact of COVID-19. * Coaches had until Nov.
+14 to decide on their final list of 26 players.

+WHO IS IN GERMANY'S WORLD CUP 2022 SQUAD?
+Germany's squad was announced on Nov.
+10.

+* Timo Werner was ruled out of the World Cup due to an ankle injury.
+WHICH TEAMS WILL GERMANY FACE IN THE GROUP STAGE?

-Which teams will Germany face in the group stage? * Germany will play Spain, Costa Rica and Japan in Group E.
+* Germany will play Spain, Costa Rica and Japan in Group E. WHAT WAS GERMANY'S SQUAD AT THE 2018 WORLD CUP?

-* Germany have a warm-up match against Oman on Nov.
-16. What was Germany's squad at the 2018 World Cup?

 * Goalkeepers: Manuel Neuer (Bayern Munich), Marc-Andre ter Stegen (Barcelona), Kevin Trapp (Paris St Germain) * Defenders: Jerome Boateng (Bayern Munich), Matthias Ginter (Borussia Moenchengladbach), Jonas Hector (Cologne), Mats Hummels (Bayern Munich), Joshua Kimmich (Bayern Munich), Marvin Plattenhardt (Hertha Berlin), Antonio Ruediger (Chelsea), Niklas Suele (Bayern Munich)